 By far, the best location to capture Grafton Jacaranda images was around See Park and the corner of Pound Street and Turf Street.
 Turf Street and See Park provided the below image.

 This street had the longest running sequence of Jacarandas and was by far the best street in Grafton for Jacarandas.

 We’d also recommend walking down to the corner of Maud Street and Pound Street (opposite the train tracks) and face back toward the railway bridge.
 The below shot was what we captured from that particular angle.

 We’d also recommend exploring the corners of Clarence Street and Fitzroy Street (just near the main bridge) on your way into the town center to capture the Grafton jacaranda trees.

 The below shot of the jacarandas was captured closer to East Grafton, heading towards the river.
 Unfortunately we can’t quite remember the name of the street, so we’d thoroughly recommend going for a scenic drive around town and making note of your favourite Grafton Jacaranda locations.

-Other great locations for Grafton Jacarandas include North Street, Dobie Street, Mary Street and many, many more!
+Other great Grafton Jacaranda tree locations include North Street, Dobie Street, Mary Street and many, many more!
 Download the official Clarence Valley map here & (pictured below) for all of the best locations to find the perfect Grafton Jacaranda shot.

 While the Jacarandas are without a doubt the highlight, there’s also a variety of other spectacular trees that are worth visiting for a look.
 On Victoria Street, you’ll find the most incredible pathways lined with towering fig trees.
 This was also the perfect place to enjoy a sunset.
 Victoria Street was also quite the surprise as we noticed a number of white and red jacarandas as well.